pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### ascender()

-The height above the baseline of the 'top' of the font's glyphs, scaled to the current size of the face.
+The height above the baseline of the 'top' of the font's glyphs.

 ### attach-file(_filename_) *** NYI ***